EnzoHB/Curso-em-Video/README.md

 # Curso em Video

-  **
-The reason I'm doing this, is that I want to track my progress over the years.
-From my very first script to today; **
+  **The reason I'm doing this, is that I want to track my progress over the years.
+From my very first script to today**

   _Channel on youtube: [Curso em Vídeo](https://www.youtube.com/channel/UCrWvhVmt0Qac3HgsjQK62FQ)_